-In comparison, the GLM, with a similar underlying structure but without adjustment for dependence, is surprisingly robust, providing unbiased estimates for the mean.
-In terms of standard error, the GLM, GEE and GJRMs show a consistent trend of increasing parameter standard error with higher values of rank correlation, $\tau$, which is consistent with the true standard error for the maximum likelihood estimate.
-In contrast, the two GLMMs exhibit a generally flat to decreasing standard error with increasing values of $\tau$, severely underestimating the true standard error, particularly for high $\tau$.
+In comparison, the GLM, with a similar underlying structure but without adjustment for dependence, is robust, providing unbiased estimates for the intercept.

+In terms of standard error for the Gamma, the GLM, GEE and GJRMs closely follow the true standard error.
+In contrast, the GLMM implementations again exhibit differing behaviour.
+The GAMLSS (4) and LME4 models provide a generally flat standard error with increasing values of $\tau$, severely underestimating the true standard error, and the GAMM model follows the trend of the true standard error, but is overestimating the true standard error substantially for high $\tau$.

-Model bias plotted against skewness for the Gamma and negative binomial are shown in Figure \ref{simBiasSkew}.
+Model bias for the intercept plotted against skewness for all non-normal models is shown in Figure \ref{fig:simBiasSkew}.
 The GLMMs provide increasingly biased estimates for higher values of marginal skewness, whereas the remaining models remain relatively unbiased throughout the range.